3.2.3 Placements in Residential Care

 In all cases, the child should be accompanied to the placement by the social worker or the most appropriate person for the child/young person and helped to settle in.

-Suitable luggage should be used and a child's belongings should never be transported in bin-bags or other inappropriate containers (see NYAS, My Things Matter Report).
+Suitable luggage should be used and a child's belongings should never be transported in bin-bags or other inappropriate containers.

 Lincolnshire County Council is committed to the; ‘My Things Matter’ campaign created by the National Youth Advocacy Service (NYAS), to ensure that Children in Care have their belongings treated with dignity, care and respect whenever they move home.